matt4530/quartermaster-docs/stage/README.md

   - [ ] Stages
   - [ ] Simulator
   - [ ] Metronome
+- [ ] Add custom column method to summary. i.e. just list of functions to include as additional columns in the table.
+- [ ] Go to website, grab document type for latex 4 page doc, read couple papers, couple videos.
+Send this paper to Dr. Sillito when mature.
+- [ ] Tech Transfer

-* [ ] tool for calculating gamma distribution from 50, 90, 95th percentiles
+- [ ] tool for calculating gamma distribution from 50, 90, 95th percentiles
+- [ ] publish NPM, update documentation